 Haupia sauce on strawberry shave ice from Uncle Clay’s House of Pure Aloha

-…haupia in the form of gelato and ice cream, and haupia sauce on shave ice.
+…haupia truffles (the haupia is enrobed in a chocolate shell), and haupia sauce on shave ice.
 Endless!

 We even make haupia agar agar with fresh strawberries at home!
 This makes for a super refreshing afternoon snack.

 Haupia cake with layers of chiffon cake, haupia, and chocolate pudding (can special order from Cainan Sabey / @chefcainan)